ggriffo/onlinetutorial/README.md

 I am learning Python by developing a Web Store for my wife's business.
 <br>
 <br>
-This project is being deployed in my AWS Elastic Beanstalk.
+This project is being deployed in my AWS Elastic Beanstalk by automatically pulling the code from this repository